LuizEscobarC/super-heavy-api/README.md

 - `POST /workouts` - Create a new workout
 - `GET /workouts` - List all workouts
 - `GET /workouts/:id` - Get details of a workout with its exercises
-- `POST /workouts/:id/exercises` - Add an exercise to a workout
+- `POST /workouts/:id/exercises` - Add an exercise to a workout with sets, reps, weight, and rest period

 ### Exercises